Proximity to North American Markets

 - The world-class Tanco pegmatite is a highly fractionated lithium-cesium-tantalum (LCT)–type pegmatite that has historically been mined (Tanco Mine) since 1969 for Li, Ta, Cs, Rb and Be ores.
 Currently, the Tanco mine produces pollucite for the manufacture of cesium formate.

 - The mine was owned by the Cabot Corporation who announced in January 2019 that it sold the mine and Speciality Fluids Division to Sinomine Rare Metals Co.
 Ltd. at a purchase price of $130 million ($US).

 - Several companies are exploring for Lithium in the region.

-- New Age is the largest claim holder.
+- New Age Metals is the largest claim holder.

 Lithium One Project

 - The Project consists of 2272 hectares located 12 kilometers south of the Tanco Pegmatite.

-- Lithium One is 100% owned by New Age Metals and contains over 40 pegmatites or more with the southern portion of the project containing numerous underexplored pegmatites.
+- Contains over 40 pegmatites with the southern portion of the project containing numerous underexplored pegmatites.

 - Silverleaf Pegmatite has zones of spodumene and lepidolite exposed on surface with samples up to 4.1% Li2O.

 - Annie Pegmatite returned values up to 0.6% Li2O and 0.37% Ta2O5.

 - Both pegmatites are drill ready with a 1,500 m planned drill program.

 The project is geologically situated in the southern extension of the Bird River Greenstone Belt.
 The pegmatites are associated with the Greer Lake and Shatford Lake Pegmatite Group of the Cat Lake – Winnipeg River Pegmatite Field.
 The Winnipeg River Pegmatite Field hosts the World-Class Tanco Pegmatite which has been mined since 1969 at the Tanco Mine Site, in various capacities and for various commodities.
 This pegmatite field is hosted in the Archean age Bird River Greenstone Belt and into the surrounding granites.